Romani people: Roma enslavement

-One of the most enduring persecutions against the Roma was their enslavement.
-Slavery was widely practiced in medieval Europe, including the territory of present-day Romania from before the founding of the principalities of Moldavia and Wallachia in the 13th–14th centuries.
-Legislation decreed that all the Roma living in these states, as well as any others who immigrated there, were classified as slaves.
+Slavery was widely practiced in medieval Europe, including the territory of present-day Romania (then Wallachia and Moldavia), from the 13th–14th centuries.
+Legislation decreed that Roma there, as well as any others who immigrated there, were classified as slaves.
 Slavery was gradually abolished during the 1840s and 1850s.

-The exact origins of slavery in the Danubian Principalities are not known.
-There is some debate over whether the Roma came to Wallachia and Moldavia as free people or were brought there as slaves.
-Historian Nicolae Iorga associated the Roma's arrival with the 1241 Mongol invasion of Europe and he also considered their enslavement a vestige of that era, in which the Romanians took the Roma from the Mongols and preserved their status as slaves so they could use their labor.
-Other historians believe that the Roma were enslaved while they were being captured during the battles with the Tatars.
-The practice of enslaving prisoners of war may have also been adopted from the Mongols.
+The origins of slavery in the Danubian Principalities are not known.
+Whether the Roma came to Wallachia and Moldavia as free people or as slaves is unresolved.
+Possibly, the Romanians took the Roma from the Mongols and left them as slaves.
+Alternatively captured Roma may have become enslaved during battles with the Tatars.